 Your veterinarian or veterinary nurse will happily calculate the proper number of calories your dog needs for weight loss.
 Or if you enjoy math, you can crunch the numbers yourself.
-Here’s where you’ll need to know your dog’s ideal weight: [(pet’s weight in pounds ¸ 2.2) x 30] + 70 = calories needed daily.
+Here’s the formula you’ll need to know to maintain your dog’s ideal weight: [(pet’s weight in pounds ÷ 2.2) x 30] + 70 = calories needed daily.
 This should give you a general idea of how many calories you should be feeding, assuming your dog weighs between 5 and 100 pounds.

 3. Evaluate the food and treats your dog is currently eating and calculate how much of each you can feed.

 Once you know how many calories your dog needs, you can figure out how much to feed.
 This step could be eye-opening for you, especially if you don’t presently measure your dog’s food or limit the number of treats that are given.